 17th Annual Outstanding Service Awards

 Each year, the Minnesota Association for Children’s Mental Health recognizes individuals who have shown extraordinary achievement and/or leadership in the field of children’s mental health.
 The Outstanding Service Award is open to Mental Health Professionals, Educators, Social Workers, Physicians, Juvenile Justice Professionals, Administrators, Parents, Youth, or other Public Servants.
-The award recipients will be celebrated at MACMH’s Annual Silent Auction and Awards Gala on February 8th at the Town and Country Club of St. Paul.
+The award recipients were celebrated at MACMH’s Annual Silent Auction and Awards Gala.

 The Outstanding Service Award recognizes an individual who has met most of the following criteria: